-If you have gaps in your employment or a lot of short-term positions, a chronological resume will call attention to your employment history, which may be a red flag to some employers.
+If you have employment gaps or a lot of short-term positions, a chronological resume calls attention to your employment history, which may be a red flag to some employers.
 A traditional layout might also hurt entry-level candidates and career-changers with little to no experience in their new fields or, conversely, those with extensive work experience that covers a lot of the same skills and responsibilities in each job.

 One way around these issues is to use an alternative format: a functional (or skills-based) resume.
-The idea is to group your skills together under themes rather than present a chronological work history, said Mary Ellen Slayter, a career expert for Monster.com.
+The idea is to group your skills together under themes rather than present a chronological work history, said Mary Ellen Slayter, CEO of Rep Cap.

 "Coupled with a good cover-letter narrative, it can help you get interviews that you otherwise would have been passed over for," Slayter said.
 [Got resume gaps?
-Here are a few smart ways to address them.]
+Here are a few https://www.businessnewsdaily.com.]

 There are several advantages to listing your work experience by skill category rather than by employer.
 If you've been out of the workforce for a while, a functional resume will help you sell yourself based on the knowledge you gained while you were working.
 For career-changers, there's no better way to highlight your transferable job skills than by putting them front and center.